Scroll down for a range of TJ benchbooks, articles and other resources for judges.

 Because TJ draws on other disciplines that are constantly evolving, TJ practices are also constantly evolving.

 For an overview and infographic about TJ practices in court click here.

 And scroll below for a range of more in depth TJ judging resources.

 The TJ Court Craft Series: A series of blogs for judicial officers who wish to explore how Therapeutic Jurisprudence approaches can improve their effectiveness in court.
-Sign up for the TJ Court Craft Series by subscribing to this blog (Simply enter your email in the right hand margin and click “follow”).
+Sign up for the TJ Court Craft Series by subscribing to this blog (Simply enter your email on right hand side of the home page of this blog).

 6 modules (with short videos) that discuss the types of approaches used at the Neighbourhood Justice Centre (Melbourne Australia) and how these can be used in mainstream court settings.